d1024choi/ETRITrajPredChallenage/README.md

-# ETRI Trajectory Prediction Challenge 2025
+# ETRI Trajectory Dataset and Prediction Challenge 2025

 This repository provides potential challenge participants a gentle guide to ETRI trajectory prediction dataset and its corresponding devkit.